centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/cloud-azure-compute-virtualmachine.md

-The Centreon Monitoring Connector **Azure Virtual Machine** includes a Host Discovery provider to automatically discover the Azure instances of a given subscription and add them to the Centreon configuration.
-This provider is named **Microsoft Azure Virtual Machine**:
+The Centreon Monitoring Connector **Azure Virtual Machine** includes a Host Discovery provider to automatically discover the Azure instances of a given subscription and add them to the list of monitored hosts.
+This provider is named **Microsoft Azure Virtual Machine**.

-> This discovery feature is only compatible with the **api** custom mode. **azcli** is not supported.
+> This discovery feature is only compatible with the [**api** custom mode. **azcli** is not supported](../getting-started/how-to-guides/azure-credential-configuration.md).

-More information about discovering hosts automatically is available on the [dedicated page](/docs/monitoring/discovery/hosts-discovery).
+Go to the corresponding chapter to learn more about [discovering hosts automatically](/docs/monitoring/discovery/hosts-discovery).

 ### Collected metrics & status